 “Excuse me?”
 Phillips stumbled, looking away from the wall maps at the Chief.

 Not that he expected to find anything.
 This was, he was more and more sure, an inside job.
 Probably one of the Special Ops guys had jumped the track.
 Or maybe even gone over to the other side.
-No one liked to mention it, but it had happened before.
+No one liked to mention it, but that had happened before.
 The Eighties had turned out to be a big decade for spies, and they were barely half over.

-“And handwriting drew a blank with that defaced file cover sheet,” the Chief continued.
+“And handwriting drew a blank with that defaced file cover sheet?” the Chief continued.

 “So, what are we going to do about these intrusions, Phillips?” the Chief barked.
 “This is very sensitive material.
 We can’t afford to have it compromised.”